 We recommend booking one to two months in advance, especially if you’re planning on riding during our peak season (March – October) or during a weekend as these time slots tend to fill up very quickly.

 You may book a ride within 48 hours of the cruise time.
 All of our cruise availability is always visible on our online booking reservation system.
 You can also book a ride by phone.
 We take full payment at the time of booking to hold reservations.

 Our online booking reservation system closes within 48 hours of the cruise time to ensure that we have enough time to schedule a captain.
 If you’d still like to book a cruise with us within 48 hours, please give us a call and we will do our best to accommodate you.

 Most of our wagons are purely pedal-powered, so please expect to be pedaling during your ride unless you are sitting in one of the few seats on the wagon that doesn’t require pedaling.

 If a wagon has a full group of eager pedalers, then propelling it via pure pedal power is easy.
 If a wagon has fewer pedalers or a group that isn’t willing to pedal, then we will climb some of the inclines around the city slowly.

 If you bring comfortable shoes and a good attitude, then you should have no problem pedaling.
 If your group is still worried about being able to pedal, some of our wagons have electric-assist to help with the hills, but these must be requested prior to booking.

 Let us know before you book if you would like a wagon with an electric-assist, and we will let you know the times that these wagons will be available.
 Despite having an electric assist, pedaling WILL be required at times!

 Not all cruises have the option for an electric-assist wagon.

-We have three 15-passenger wagons and one 13-passenger wagon available in Dayton.
+We have two 15-passenger wagons and one 13-passenger wagon available in Dayton.
 Please see the seating breakdown below:

 - Five pedaling seats on each side — these 10 riders do have to pedal